-Both SWOT analysis and GAP analysis are used to evaluate businesses, but different aspects of businesses.
+Both GAP analysis and SWOT analysis are used to evaluate businesses, but different aspects of businesses.
 However, the output from one can be used as input for another and vice verse.
 This article will give a brief introduction to both techniques, how both connect with each other and give you some guidelines to draw these diagrams.
 SWOT analysis is frequently used by companies while GAP analysis is not used frequently.

 What is SWOT analysis